-Mississippi caviar is an easy, versatile bean salsa perfect for parties or snacking!
+Mississippi caviar is an easy, versatile black eyed pea salsa appetizer that's perfect for parties or snacking!
+Serve with chips or crackers and dip away!

 Mississippi caviar is the working man’s solution to a fancy, tasty appetizer.